Muriel-Salvan/AutoLoad/README.md

 Here is a sequence diagram of an example of the events involved between AHK and the game to load automatically a saved game from `AutoLoad.cmd`.
 ![Sequence diagram](https://raw.githubusercontent.com/Muriel-Salvan/AutoLoad/master/docs/sequence.png)

+The ESP plugin is flagged as ESL (so won't take place in your load order), and only defines a new start quest and a new reference alias to be able to update the JSON file upon game load.

 ## Troubleshooting